Fermat-ORG/fermat-framework/FERMAT-PROTOCOL.md

 End users automatically aquires fermats by receiving bitcoins into a their Fermat wallet.
 They can go back to bitcoin by transfering fermats into a Bitcoin wallet.

-Fermat tokes are necesary for users to pay for two things:
+Fermat tokes are necesary for users to pay for three things:

 #### Communication